Britain's Next Top Model series 3: Week 3

-The girls arrive at the English National Ballet School where Lisa introduced the girls to ballet teacher Louise Halliday.
+The top 10 contestants arrive at the English National Ballet School where Lisa introduced the contestants to ballet teacher Louise Halliday.
 They are taught about the art of ballet to help them with their movement.
 Carly and Louise struggled to perform, with Louise's bad attitude being questioned.

 They are taken to a skating rink to do ice skating catwalk style wearing fur.
 Stefanie won the challenge and she shared her reward with Rebecca, Sherece and Carly.
-They head to a spa, and use the opportunity to talk about the other girls.
+They head to a spa, and use the opportunity to talk about the other contestants.
 Back at the house, the losers had to cook a four course dinner for the winners which they refused to eat.
 Carly's involvement causes a huge argument, mainly involving Stefanie and Louise.

 The next day, they pose as Snow Queens for their photo shoot where they work with a male ballet dancer from the English National Ballet.
 Later that night, they arrive at a hotel where Jonathan introduced them to the self-proclaimed 'World's first supermodel', Janice Dickinson and they had performed their catwalk for her.
 Janice told Louise to change her walk because she was interfering with her dress but she refused.
 Janice also told Holly to take care of her hair, but at the end Janice told that the most impressive catwalk was Holly's catwalk.

 At judging, Sherece was hostile to Janice which did not go down well with the judges.
 Louise received a good photo.
 However, Stefanie and Abigail landed in the bottom two.
-Stefanie is given another chance in the competition because the judges see potential in her, though she appears to be distracted by the presence of the other girls.
+Stefanie is given another chance in the competition because the judges see potential in her, though she appears to be distracted by the presence of the other contestants.
 Abigail is sent home after not being able to photograph well.